-BONUS: We have made a free printable PDF and ePUB version of this two week Japan travel itinerary available to our newsletter subscribers.
+BONUS: We have made a free printable PDF and ePUB version of this two-week Japan travel itinerary available to our newsletter subscribers.
 Perfect to print or carry on your iPad!

 When To Visit Japan

-Japan is a fantastic country to visit all year around.
-Japan has all the four seasons, however, with big variations in the weather and temperatures.
+Japan is a fantastic country to visit all year round.
+Japan has all four seasons, however, with big variations in the weather and temperatures.
 You can expect snow and minus degrees during the winter season (November – February) and hot and humid weather during the rainy season in summer (June – August).